Max Muncy Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The 9.8 strikeouts per nine innings put together by the Cubs pitching staff ranks fourth in the league.
+- The pitching staff for the Cubs has a collective 9.8 K/9, the fourth-best in the league.

-- The Cubs have a 3.02 team ERA that ranks fourth among all league pitching staffs.
+- The Cubs have a 3.18 team ERA that ranks fifth among all league pitching staffs.

-- The Cubs surrender the second-fewest home runs in baseball (12 total, 0.7 per game).
+- Cubs pitchers combine to surrender the sixth-fewest home runs in baseball (15 total, 0.8 per game).

-- The Cubs will send Taillon (0-2) to the mound for his fourth start of the season.
-He is 0-2 with a 3.86 ERA and 16 strikeouts in 14 2/3 innings pitched.
+- Smyly makes the start for the Cubs, his fourth of the season.
+He is 1-1 with a 4.70 ERA and 13 strikeouts in 15 1/3 innings pitched.

-- In his last appearance on Sunday, the righty threw five scoreless innings against the Los Angeles Dodgers while surrendering two hits.
+- The lefty's last appearance was on Sunday against the Los Angeles Dodgers, when he threw 5 2/3 innings, surrendering one earned run while giving up four hits.

-- The 31-year-old has an ERA of 3.86, with 10.3 strikeouts per nine innings, in three games this season.
-Opponents have a .263 batting average against him.
+- The 33-year-old has an ERA of 4.70, with 7.6 strikeouts per nine innings, in three games this season.
+Opponents are batting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.